rfk/promise/README.txt

 If a pure function is then used by another function as a constant, it can be directly inlined into the bytecode to avoid the overhead of a function call.

+Promise is built on Noam Raphael's fantastic "byteplay" module; since the official byteplay distribution doesn't support Python 2.6, a local version with appropriate patches is included with promise.